TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/functions/gradetally.md

 This formula searches across the given set of columns and return the number of results, matching the given criteria.

-Grade Tally for Grade Aspects: You need to identify the grade(s) in which you are interested.
+Grade Tally for Grade Aspects: You need to identify the grade(s) in which you're interested.

 These grades must be specified in the array argument like {'A','B','C'}.